 For most of us, it’s nevertheless smart to wait if possible, as you can learn by reading “7 Reasons Not to Take Social Security at Age 62.”
-Delaying claiming benefits past your full retirement age grows your benefit by up to 8% per year.
+Each year you delay claiming benefits past your full retirement age, your benefit grows by up to 8%, and those gradual increases happen monthly.

-Once you reach 70, that annual growth ends, and there’s no reason to delay longer.
+Once you reach 70, that growth ends, and there’s no reason to delay longer.

 Reality: Social Security was never intended to be the sole source of income for retirees.
 Your benefit checks are meant to replace only a percentage of your working income.

-That’s not to say it is impossible to live solely on Social Security.
-“Comfortably” depends in part on your standards, and on the cost of living where you reside.
+That’s not to say it is impossible to live solely on Social Security benefit.
+“Comfortably” depends in part on your standards and on the cost of living where you reside.

-According to the Social Security Administration, 21% of couples and 45% of singles collecting the retirement benefit rely on those checks for 90% or more of their income.
+According to the Social Security Administration, 12% of men and 15% of women collecting the retirement benefit rely on those checks for 90% or more of their income.

 Living abroad is another way to lower the cost of living in retirement.
-“10 Countries Where Retirees Can Live Large and Save Big” lists the best bets.
+“10 Countries Where Retirees Can Live Large and Save Big” lists some of the best bets.